callbackhell-1/FlightsAndSearchService/README.md

 - Once you've added your db config as listed above, go to the src folder from your terminal and execute npx sequelize db:create and then execute

+## DB Design

+- Airplane Table
+- Flight
+- Airport
+- City

+- A flight belongs to an airplane but one airplane can be used in multiple flights
+- A city has many airports but one airport belongs to a city
+- One airport can have many flights, but a flight belongs to one airport

+## Tables

+### City -> id, name, created_at, updated_at

+### Airport -> id, name, address, city_id, created_at, updated_at

+     - Relationship -> City has many airports and Airport belongs to a city (one to many)

+## Create Model using Sequelize:

+`npx sequelize model:generate --name City --attributes name:String`

 ### Folder Structure :

 - src/

   - index.js (server file)
   - controllers/
   - models/
   - middlewares/
   - services/
   - config/
   - utils/
   - repository/

 - tests/[later]
 - static/
 - temp/